nuclear06/notifbot-serverless/FAQ.md

 ## How do I add an app to NotifBot?

+There are two ways to add apps:

+**Method 1: From App List (Recommended)**

+1. Open NotifBot app
+1. Tap the menu (⋮) in the top-right corner
+1. Select "Add App"
+1. Browse or search for the app you want to add
+1. Tap on the app to add it
+1. You should see a Toast message as confirmation

+**Method 2: Share from Google Play**

 Basically, share the app from Google Play to NotifBot.
 Here are the detailed steps: